panzerdp/dmitripavlutin.com/content/posts/111-javascript-callback/index.md

 description: "The callback is a function that's accepted as an argument and executed by another function (the higher-order function)."
 published: "2020-12-22T12:00Z"
 modified: "2020-12-22T12:00Z"
-thumbnail: "./images/cover.png"
+thumbnail: "./images/cover-2.png"
 slug: javascript-callback
 tags: ['javascript', 'function']
 recommended: ['6-ways-to-declare-javascript-functions', 'javascript-arrow-functions']
 type: post
 ---

+The callback function is one of those concepts that every JavaScript developer should know.
+Callbacks mechanism is used in arrays, timer functions, promises, event handlers, and more.

+In this post, I will explain the concept of a callback function.
+Also I'll help you distinguish the 2 types of callbacks: synchronous and asynchronous.

 ## 1. The callback function

-Having a person's name, how can you create a message to greet the person?
+How can you compose a message to greet a person?

 The simplest (yet not the most reusable) way is to use 2 variables.
 One variable contains the person's `name`, the other variable the constructed `message`: